olliethetrollie/olliethetrollie/README.md

 - 🪱 I’m interested in Computer Science, History, and Creative Media
 - 🌱 I’m currently learning Java and SwiftUI
 - 💞️ I’m working on a personal project utilizing pluralkit's API
-- 📫 You can find me on instagram as literally_demi or on discord at Stanley ?!#2845
+- 📫 You can find me on instagram as literally_demi